European Electric Skateboard Regulations 2026

 📊 Comparative table of 23 countries

-✅ Established legal framework (14 countries)
+✅ Established Legal Framework (14 countries)

 🇫🇷 France • 🇧🇪 Belgium • 🇩🇰 Denmark • 🇫🇮 Finland • 🇬🇷 Greece • 🇱🇻 Latvia • 🇱🇹 Lithuania • 🇲🇹 Malta • 🇵🇱 Poland • 🇷🇴 Romania • 🇸🇰 Slovakia • 🇸🇮 Slovenia • 🇸🇪 Sweden • 🇨🇿 Czech Republic

-❌ Forbidden on public roads (3 countries)
+❌ Prohibited on Public Roads (3 countries)

 🇩🇪 Germany • 🇳🇱 Netherlands • 🇦🇹 Austria

-⚠️ Unclear legislation (6 countries)
+⚠️ Unclear Legislation (6 countries)

 🇧🇬 Bulgaria • 🇭🇷 Croatia • 🇨🇾 Cyprus • 🇪🇪 Estonia • 🇭🇺 Hungary • 🇮🇹 Italy